nbyouri/blog/download-and-install/index.md

 3. Add `/usr/pkg/bin` and `/usr/pkg/sbin` in your shell `PATH` variable.
 4. Add `/usr/pkg/man` in your shell `MANPATH` variable.

-Using the .pkg file (not properly tested)
+Using the .pkg file (not available)
 -----------------------------------------

 1. Download [bootstrap.pkg](http://pkgsrc.saveosx.org/Darwin/bootstrap/bootstrap-x86_64.pkg).